Aprexis/training/source/sections/self-study-and-quiz/technical-security.md

 	<blockquote><p> Do not use easy to guess passwords while ensuring a high degree on entropy.
 When choosing a password, it is important to make sure it isn’t easy for others to guess.
 Your password is something you need to protect at all times.</p></blockquote>
 </div>

-The information I access in computer systems may be audited by Catalyze Inc. at any time.
+The information I access in computer systems may be audited by Datica Health Inc. at any time.

 - <input type="checkbox"> `True`
 - <input type="checkbox"> `False`